Skip to Content

 You need to plan approvals.
 Make sure you know who needs to see and approve everything before it goes out.
 It’s a good idea to get approval of your campaign-level themes and goals first… it frequently makes approval of individual messages faster.

 You need analysis.
 Whether or not your email tool comes with built-in analytics, you need to plan how you’ll decide if your internal comms campaigns are successful or not.
-Hint – it’s a lot easier with a tool 🙂.
+It’s a lot easier with a tool, but even if you only have basic information, keep track of it in an internal comms metrics dashboard.
 Simple statistics to keep track of are –

 • Engagement over time.
 Measure the open rate and try adjusting subject lines and send times to improve your stats.